Strangebrewer/build-script/README.md

 # Boilerplate Build Script
-I built this project as a way to get more familiar with the Node.js built-in module `fs`
+I built this project as a way to get more familiar with build scripting `fs`

 I find myself always using the same boilerplate code for new React apps, and this seemed like a good way to automate that.
 I know I could have just made this into a template repo, but this was for fun/learning, not just functionality.